Palanki Venkata Ramachandra Murthi

-Palanki Venkata Ramachandra Murthi is an author of stories and books in Telugu for children (1909–2005).
+Palanki Venkata Ramachandra Murthi (1909–2005) was an Indian Telugu-language author of children's stories and books.

 Palanki Venkata Ramachandra Murthi was born in 1909 in Ravikampaadu village in East Godavari district, a part of the then Madras State in South India.
 He had his early education in Kakinada and later in Madras city (now known as Chennai).
 After securing a degree from the Presidency College, he joined the Madras Central Cooperative Land Mortgage Bank.
 Writing was his favourite hobby.
 He wrote thousands of stories for children.
-These appeared regularly in "Bala" and "Chandamama", magazines for children, published from Chennai.
+These appeared regularly in Bala and Chandamama, magazines for children, published from Chennai.
 He also wrote several novels for children.
 In addition to children's literature, he was a prolific writer of stories for older persons as well.
-Some of these were published as compilations "Katha Saagaram".
-He wrote "Jeevana Sravanthi" an autobiographical account.
-He was a regular contributor to "Soubhagya", Andhra Patrika, "Andhra Prabha", "Yuva", "Jyothi" and several other weekly and monthly magazines of the time.
+Some of these were published as compilations Katha Saagaram.
+He wrote Jeevana Sravanthi, an autobiographical account.
+He was a regular contributor to Soubhagya, Andhra Patrika, Andhra Prabha, Yuva, Jyothi and several other weekly and monthly magazines of the time.